dteviot/WebToEpub/readme.md

 So, get the relevant zip, then
 * For Chrome, just do step 2 then steps 6 to 9
 * For Firefox, just do step 3, then steps 8 to 14
+** Note, if you don't intend to change the code, you can skip unziping the zip file (step 3) and at step 14, select the zip file (instead of "manifest.json" from the zip file.)

 ### Chrome
 1. Download the extension.